-MAC’s Little Artists Preschool is a PEANUT FREE ZONE; for our friends that have severe allergies, do not bring any products that contain peanuts.
+MAC’s Little Artists Preschool is a PEANUT FREE ZONE: for our friends that have severe allergies, do not bring any products that contain peanuts.
 A list of peanut-free foods is available; ask the MAC’s Youth Arts Director for this handy list.
-Any foods that may contain peanuts (or other nuts of there is a sever allergy among the students) will be sent home to be eaten offsite.
+Any foods that may contain peanuts (or other nuts if there is a severe allergy among the students) will be sent home to be eaten off site.
 Thank you in advance.

-If a student becomes ill during class (vomiting, develops a fever) we will contact parents/caregivers to pick the child up from school.
+If a student becomes ill during class we will contact parents/caregivers to pick the child up from school.